ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The very first Attesting Environment has to ensure the integrity of the (U)EFI / BIOS / Firmware [FIXME] that initially boots up a composite device (e.g., a cell phone).
-These Claims have to be stored securely.
+These Claims have to be measured securely.
 At this stage of the boot-cycle of a composite device, the Claims collected typically cannot be composed into Evidence.